 Can I come to James’s Place?

-Anyone from the age of 18, and we cater for younger people during school or college holidays as appropriate.
+Anyone from the age of 18, and we can consider catering for younger people during school or college holidays as appropriate.
 We welcome everyone – no matter what their individual support needs may be..

 What could I do at James’s Place?